AdobeDocs/experience-manager-65.en/help/forms/using/transaction-reports-overview-jee-osgi.md

 * Submission and rendition of a document
 * Conversion of a document from one file format to another

-For a detailed instruction about enabling transactions, billable APIs, and custom implementations, Based on your AEM Forms technology stack, you can visit:
+You can refer to the following for comprehensive instructions on how to enable transactions, billable APIs, and custom implementations based on your AEM Forms technology stack:

 **Transaction reports for AEM Forms on JEE**